ujjwal1990/AAHack/hack/README.md

 2) Authentication/Security ( Secure REST API )
 3) RESTFUL API ( create new API's and/or consume as applicable)
 4) Dont use the booking json directly if required host it on some cloud like heroku
-5) Think creative, we will look for innovative ideas
+5) Think creative, we will look for innovative ideas - and unique User experience
 6) TDD
-7) User experience
-6) Solution document should briefly
+7) Solution document should briefly
     1) describe the idea,
     2) technical architecture,
     3) solution approach etc.